Close

 2. Communication

 You’ve probably been hearing how important communication is during all those premarital classes.
-Well, working a DJ is no different.
+Well, working with a DJ is no different.

 Playing music is only part of what a DJ does.
 The other half is talking.
 From making sure you’re on the same page regarding the “do not play” list to making sure the photographer captures the cake cutting, wedding DJs need to communicate and they need to do it well.